 Palermo Soho

-The heart of fashionable Palermo is this stretch between El Salvador and Niceto Vega known as Palermo Soho.
+Palermo Soho is the heart of fashionable Palermo, on this stretch between El Salvador and Niceto Vega and centered around Plaza Serrano.

-The streets surrounding Plaza Palermo Viejo are lined almost entirely with cool cafes and white-walled designer boutiques.
+The streets surrounding Plaza Palermo Viejo (renamed Plaza Inmigrantes de Armenia, Immigrants of Armenia Plaza, in honor of the local Armenian community) are lined almost entirely with cool cafes and white-walled designer boutiques.

 Many of the casas chorizo around here are inventively painted in pretty pastels that lend a rather picturesque appeal to the neighborhood on a sunny afternoon.

-Walking up Serrano to the east, you’ll find a small plaza labeled Plazoleta Cortázar on your map and known by locals as Plaza Serrano.
+The largest attraction in Palermo Soho is a the plaza labeled Plazoleta Julio Cortázar on your map, but known by locals as Plaza Serrano.

 This tiny, circular plaza is ringed with brightly painted cafes whose tables spill out onto the sidewalk.